solo-io/solo-docs/squash/docs/secure_mode/admin.md

 ---
 ## Secure Mode Administration

+- This guide shows you how to set up and manage Squash's secure mode.

 ## Introduction

 - Secure Mode is designed to allow you to apply regular Kubernetes RBAC configurations to Squash debugging activities.